my name is Franziska D. Schmidt, originally from Stuttgart, Germany, and currently a PhD student of astrophysics at UCL

 In November 2017, I started designing and teaching evening and weekend computing courses at CityLit.
 Course lengths vary from 1 day (Introduction to LaTeX) to 4 weeks (Introduction to Python).
 Additionally, I offer one-on-one sessions for students with learning difficulties and disabilities.

 I believe very strongly in the importance of equality, diversity, and accountability in academia as well as the communication of science to the general public.
 For more information, please visit my Outreach page and see the occasional blog post.

-In my free time, I like spending time with my family, friends, and my dog.
+In my free time, I enjoy the usual stuff like spending time with my family, friends, and my dog.
 I enjoy reading, travelling, going to the cinema, archery (though that’s on hold for money reasons :/), museums, aquariums, video games, photography, and spending way too much money on plants^^

 In 2018, one of my photographs was selected as an honourable mention in the Royal Society Publishing Photography Competition! 🙂 Some of my pictures and a couple of pretty simulation visualizations are available in my Gallery.